lsst-sqre/sqr-055/index.rst

 Group name validation
 ---------------------

-Ensure the `Group Name Filter Plugin`_ is also enabled.
+One approach is to use the `Group Name Filter Plugin`_.
+Ensure it is also enabled.
 Then:

 #.
 Go to Configuration → Extended Types and add a new type
 #.
 Set the name to "groupname" and the display name to "Group name"